ian-njuguna11/flutter_ui-3/flutter_chat_ui/README.md

 #### `ListView.Builder` reverse property

- if the reading direction is left-to-right and `scrollDirection` is `Axis.horizontal`, then the scroll view scrolls from left to right when `reverse` is false and from right to left when `reverse` is true.
+ If the reading direction is left-to-right and `scrollDirection` is `Axis.horizontal`, then the scroll view scrolls from left to right when `reverse` is false and from right to left when `reverse` is true.
  Similarly, if `scrollDirection` is `Axis.vertical`, then the scroll view scrolls from top to bottom when `reverse` is false and from bottom to top when `reverse` is true.

 #### Dismissing keyboard programmatically